ITU-BDSA2024-GROUP18/Chirp/docs/report.md

-Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.>

 ## Team Work
 <!Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.